Agrda215/evens-idle/docs/Milestones.md

 - description: I Dont be description here.
 - unlocked(): A be show unlocked here.
 - done():Appears This are "done" when thrown.
-- hasDoned:Has Doned must have value of bollean.
+- hasDoned:Has Doned must have value of boolean.
 - style:A be css for milestones.